priyapower/priya_learns_javascript_html_css/README.md

     - Practicing using Command Line with Terminal
     - The basics of Git and version control
   - **This was completed during my time as a Turing student**
+    - My notes on class `methods`:
+      - Methods are the behaviors/actions that a class can have, like a `Pet` class having the ability to speak or a `Car` class can turn on a vehicle
+    - My notes on File Structures:
+      - _Files_ are the smaller object, the text docs, the images, videos, pdfs, etc. The thing you open on your computer when you click on a "file"
+      - _Directories_ are the folders, where we organize files
+      - A _File Path_ is the notation for where the file "lives" on your computer
+      - Parent and Child are used to refer to rooted information, such as a directory called `Turing` may have directories inside of it called `Mod0` and `Mod1`.
+In this case the parent directory is Turing and the child directories would be Mod0 and Mod1.
+There is no limit to nesting - aka you can have multiple parents and children
+    - My notes on Terminal/Command Line:
+      - I use the `.zsh` shell ([bash vs zsh](https://scriptingosx.com/2019/06/moving-to-zsh/))
+      - Commands to practice:
+        - `pwd`: Print Working Directory - or, "Where am I?".
+This tells you what file path you are currently in
+        - `mkdir <name_your_directory>`: Make Directory; creates a folder in the path you are currently in
+        - `cd`: Change Directory; Move to the root directory if it is `cd` by itself
+        - `cd <directory_name>`: Move into the director your specified if accessible from that path location
+        - `cd ..`: Move back a level; you can nest this to go back multiple levels, for example, if I want to move back two levels I would use `cd ../..`
+        - `ls`: List Directory - lists the contents of the directory your are in
+        - `touch <file_name.filetype>`: Make a File
+        - `cat`: Shows the contents of a file inside the terminal instead of opening it separately
+        - `rm <file_name.filetype`: Remove a file
+        - `rm -rf <directory_name>`: Remove a directory and all its contents
+    - My notes on Git/Version Control
+      - Version control is important because it lets us go back to previously working code or previous feature code; allows us to break our work into chunks that are accessible on different versions; work collaboratively inside group projects without overwriting other peoples work or breaking the code (or at least recognizing the break comes from the new code you are merging in); access to branches; access to tracking who made changes and when
+      - Imagine you are working on a feature to add to a working product.
+You complete your work and you upload the information and now your product has a new feature.
+But... what if you have multiple people working on that new feature, perhaps all in the same file you are working in.
+Imagine 1000 people working on that same file.
+How do you ensure everyones work is tracked and accounted for?
+How do you ensure code isn't overwritten or destroyed?
+Version Control (and looking ahead, Continuous Integration) are resources that help us work on teams in effective ways
+      - Commands to know:
+        - `git init`: Initialize an empty git repository; this allows tracking to happen
+        - `git clone <git_repository_information>`: This allows you to clone a git repository from "elsewhere" (GitHub is a common location to grab git initialized projects) onto your local computer; it will continue to track on your local as well
+        - `git status`: let's you see what is being tracked by git; you may see untracked files or files added but not committed
+        - `git add <file_name.filetype>`: Add a file to track in the "staging area"
+        - `git add .`: Adds all files in untracked to tracked in the "staging area"
+        - `git commit`: This allows you to write a commit message for the file(s) you have tracked; By itself, this command opens `Vim` world on the Terminal OR if you have setup your IDE and git configurations, it opens a similar file to the Vim editor in your IDE
+          - While the Vim editor is easy enough to use, for beginners, I suggest getting comfortable with the command **below** before exploring the world of in-depth git commit messages
+        - `git commit -m "<subject>"`: This is the commit message that let's us take the file(s) we added to our "staging area" and officially saving it to our version controlled repository; Think of this as a "snapshot in time" OR a "love letter to yourself/future-self/other-developers".
+These are notes that you can read to understand why code was added/updated/mutated/destroyed/etc. Remember to be clear and succinct - and always remember this is live information that may be visible to any and all.
+Leave a beautiful trail for others or your future self.
+          - Example, a commit message of "Bug fixed" is... lacking.
+What about "Update product model for bug fix - changed attribute "height" from integer to float".
+Now we see that a bug fix happened and it most likely occurred because we needed access to decimal values.
+We could even go one step further and use the subject/body concept that many developers use:
+            ```console
+            Update product model for bug fix - changed attribute "height" from integer to float

+            - While running test for calculating height dynamically, discovered a break in the code as I input float values versus integer values
+            - Simple fix: change attribute datatype to Integer instead of Float
+            - To ensure this bug is fixed, also added additional tests that test this feature using Floats instead of Integers
+            ```
+        - `git diff`: See the changes made to a file in comparison to the last saved version in the git repository
+        - `git pull origin <branch_name>`: Grab the objects and refs from the branch you declared and integrate it within your local branch
+          - This can potentially cause a `git merge` conflict error if your files don't quite match
+        - `git push origin <branch_name>`: This pushes the committed information to the branch on the git repository
+        - `git branch`: Lists the current branch you are on
+        - `git branch -a`: Lists all branches in the git repo
+        - `git checkout <branch_name>`: Move to the branch you named
+        - `git checkout -b <new_branch_name>`: Create a new branch and move to it
+    - My notes on
 - [X] [Session 3](https://mod0.turing.io/session3/) and its [homework](https://gist.github.com/ericweissman/92594fbd254208c2922443fdd21d6ba5)
   - This covered:
     - Practicing shortcuts in Terminal and Atom